 The context in each case is relevant, with the ads appearing in food magazines or as posters in pubs and clubs, while the call to action is crystal clear – drink Guinness, whether you are eating oysters or not.

 Captain Morgan’s campaign on BuzzFeed in general, particularly its ‘15 Things You Didn’t Know About 15 Captains, Commanders And Conquerors’ article, is another great example of how effective native ads can be.

 The theme of the article matches the brand’s values – Captain Morgan was a real-life pirate – plus the article itself matches the editorial standards of BuzzFeed, essentially a list with big images and short, quirky copy.

 Nothing is being sold here, as the content is clearly labelled ‘BuzzFeed Partner’.
 The call to action is to simply visit the Captain Morgan page on YouTube.

 Transcreation of native advertising

 Native advertising requires transcreation.
 The fact that native advertising is embedded into editorial articles means that it needs to be adapted for use both in the context of the editorial article but also for the target market and audience.

 Users in different countries and regions around the world behave very differently online and native ads need to adapt their approach for different markets.

-Just like TV and other traditional advertising, when translated properly with the end users’ culture and behaviour in mind, native advertising can be a powerful tool for international marketing.
+Just like TV and other traditional advertising, when translated properly with the end users’ culture and behavior in mind, native advertising can be a powerful tool for international marketing.